Jiggorama/Muscle-Masons/README.md

 ### Strengths:

-I have a good understanding of what i want my application to look like and what exactly I want it to do.
+I have a good understanding of what I want my application to look like and what exactly I want it to do.
 As such, I can better plan for what needs to be done and how long it will take.

 ### Weaknesses: